 Addictions come in many shapes and sizes.
-From addiction to substances to addiction of behaviours.
-Some addictions are relatively harmless, whilst others can have a serious detrimental effect on the sufferer.
+From addiction to substances to addiction of behaviors.
+Some addictions are relatively harmless, whilst others can have a seriously detrimental effect on the sufferer.

 Here are a few things people are addicted to?

 Some people can’t walk past a chocolate and not want to rip open the wrapper and take a bite.
 Or reach for the ice cream as soon as they feel down.
 Obesity has become a pandemic.
 Weight loss has become big business and is reported to be around a $60billion per year industry.

 There are a number of reasons why people overeat or binge eat.
 Let’s just look at 2 reasons.

 The first reason relates to the 2 biggest addictions in the world; sugar and salt.
 Everything that you buy is filled with either of those 2 substances.
 They are the 2 things people very often unconsciously crave most and it is amazing how much is in the everyday items you buy.